-- 1. The Chairman and the President of Robinsons Land Corporation (RLC) are both empowered under its by-laws to vote any and all shares owned by RLC, except as otherwise directed by its board of directors.
-The incumbent Chairman and Chief Executive Officer and President of RLC are Mr. Lance Y. Gokongwei and Mr. Frederick D. Go, respectively. - 2.
+- 1. The Chairman and the President of JG Summit Holdings, Inc. (JGSHI) are both empowered under its By-Laws to vote any and all shares owned by JGSHI, except as otherwise directed by its board of directors.
+The incumbent Chairman and Chief Executive Officer and President of JGHI are Mr. James L. Go and Ms. Lance Y. Gokongwei, respectively. - 2.
 PCD Nominee Corporation is the registered owner of the shares in the books of the Corporation's transfer agent.
 PCD Nominee Corporation is a corporation wholly owned by the Philippine Depository and Trust Corporation, Inc. (formerly the Philippine Central Depository) ("PDTC"), whose sole purpose is to act as nominee and legal title holder of all shares of stock lodged in the PDTC.
 PDTC is a private corporation organized to establish a central depository in the Philippines and introduce scripless or book-entry trading in the Philippines.
-Under the current PDTC system, only participants (brokers and custodians) will be recognized by PDTC as the beneficial owner of the lodged shares.
+Under the current PDTC system, only participants (brokers and custodians) will be recognized by PDTC as the beneficial owners of the lodged shares.
 Each beneficial owner of shares through his participants will be the beneficial owner to the extent of the number of shares held by such participant in the records of the PCD Nominee.